kjcheong03/orca/README.md

 CARA is a phone app for caregivers looking after elderly or vulnerable people in Singapore during health threats like **COVID-19** and **dengue**.
-It pulls together public health information and turns it into plain, personalised advice for the person you care for.
+It pulls together public health information and turns it into plain, personalised advice for the person you care for

 This repo is a **frontend-only prototype** (no backend) built for a hackathon